-Virginia Duivenvoorden has performed from coast to coast and in Europe.
-She is an alumni member of the Karen Jamieson Dance Company and was guest artist with the Dancers of Damelahamid.
-She attended Arts Umbrella, SFU and completed her Bachelor of Arts degree at the European Dance Development Centre, part of the ArtEz University of the Arts in Arnhem, The Netherlands.
+Virginia's interdisciplinary approach has been forged in the heat of managing multiple projects from start to finish.
+She recently produced Dance on the Shore as result of a residency at Marc's Madness Dance in North Vancouver.
+She also was invited as artist in residence at Parkgate Community Centre.
+Through the Artstarts Mentorship program Virginia was recently able to work with dancer and choreographer, Kim Sato.
+She enjoys teaching, working with all ages.
+She is an instructor for the enrichment program at Bodwell High School.
+Her early performance experiences include dancing with the Karen Jamieson Dance Company and solos created for her by Serge Bennathan and Cornelius Fischer-Credo.
+Virginia is grateful to have danced as guest artist with the Dancers of Damelahamid and to have learned with Elder Margaret Harris and Chief Kenneth Harris.
+She graduated with a BA from the European Dance Development Centre, part of the ArtEz University of the Arts in Arnhem, The Netherlands.
 In Arnhem, her process developed and gained momentum amongst an international community of dancers, artists and master teachers.
-Virginia's journey has been enriched through sharing it with her husband Frank and their two children.
+Virginia's journey has been enriched through sharing it with husband Frank and their two children.
 Virginia invites participants, collaborators and audience to discover the passion in all of us to apply our signature style in creative, collaborative and fun projects that celebrate and connect communities.
-Virginia's interdisciplinary approach has been forged in the heat of managing multiple projects from start to finish.
-She gratefully had the opportunity to work with Dr Tod Pelly helping patients with chiropractic care and education.
-Her creative muscle was really stretched while working for Marimekko Design House in Vancouver.
-Singing at Valley Church deepened her musical and spiritual journey.
-Sewing, lettering, design, prayer, paper, writing and fabric are all aspects of her practice that weave through the dance.
-Virginia enjoys teaching and inviting her students to co-create with artistic work that is dynamic, creative and adaptable to a variety of settings.
+Fabric , lettering, design, voice, paper, music, creative writing and theatre are all aspects of her practice that weave through the dance.
+Virginia enjoys teaching and inviting her students to co create with artistic work that is dynamic, creative and adaptable to a variety of settings.
 The design of each class is generating the results of her broad body of knowledge regarding physical conditioning, body awareness and tension relief.
-Some of the recurrent themes in her work include transformation, contrasts, conflict resolution and universal love.
+Some of the recurrent themes in her work include transformation, contrasts, conflict resolution, resurrection and love.

 In only a few months, Virginia has already demonstrated herself to be a dynamic, energetic and skilled dance educator.
 Notably, she shows the following strengths, among many other admirable attributes: 1) a deep passion for the arts, exemplified through artistic skill, and an enthusiasm for helping students discover their own confidence and creativity, 2) flexibility to adapt to a unique classroom arrangement and programming structure, 3) detailed and purposeful curriculum planning, able to cater original learning outcomes and activities/assessment directly to student background and previous experience, 4) an ease in communicating with international and ELL students, 5) a dedication to connecting with students in a collaborative, creative and dynamic learning environment, 6) genuine interest in the students' own expression of ideas through dance and a wide variety of forms of movement, including cultural dances, 7) a professional and collaborative team approach, working seamlessly with the administrative and instructional staff, and 8) real world experience and knowledge of the dance/arts community to share with the students.
 Stephen Goobie, Principal, Bodwell High School